Rev. Dr. Thomas E. Dipko – Director Emeritus

 Rev. Dr. Timothy Tutt

-The Reverend Dr. Timothy Tutt is a native of Longview, Texas, and a graduate of Baylor University and Baptist Theological Seminary at Richmond in Richmond, Virginia.
-Tim also holds a Doctor of Ministry (focusing on Public Theology) from Wesley Seminary.
-Before entering seminary, he worked on Capitol Hill as a Legislative Assistant.
+Timothy Tutt is an ordained United Church of Christ clergyperson and a non-profit executive and consultant.
+He has previously served as the pastor of churches in Austin, Texas, and Bethesda, Maryland.
+He is a graduate of Baylor University and Baptist Theological Seminary at Richmond in Richmond Virginia.
+The Rev. Dr. Tutt also holds a Doctor of Ministry (focusing on Public Theology) from Wesley Seminary.
+Prior to entering seminary, he worked on Capitol Hill as a Legislative Assistant.
 After seminary, he served as Protestant Chaplain at Georgetown University for a school year.
-From June of 2001 until July 2012, Tim served as Senior Pastor of the United Christian Church in Austin, Texas.
-He serves on the Board of Reach Beyond Mission and various denominational committees and is an occasional writer at OnFaith and New Sacred.
-Tim is married to Amy Prichard Tutt, who works in governmental relations at Montgomery College.
-They have two children, Ben and Mary-Austin.
+He serves on various NGO boards and denominational committees.

 Ms. Bee Moorhead